cisco/elsy/docs/improving-performance.md

 export LC_ENABLE_SCRATCH_VOLUMES=true
 ```

-Exporting the above environment variable will tell `lc` to keep all temporary
+Exporting the above environment variable will tell elsy to keep all temporary
 build resources (i.e., the data most often found in `./target` subdirectories
 for jvm builds) inside the docker-daemon VM; this is done using data containers.
-To see how this effects your favorite template try the following:
+To see how this affects your favorite template try the following:

 ```
 # print the template without scratch volumes enabled: